dfalster/Reproductive_Allocation_Kuringgai/README.md

 m$make()
 ````

-Figures and tables for the document are saved with the directories `docs/tables` and `docs\figures`.
+Figures and tables for the document are saved with the directories `tables` and `figures`.